 Wildlife Chances on a Wildlife Tour

-Spotting Moose, Elk, Bighorn Sheep, and Bears in Rocky Mountain National Park are common guest goals.
+Spotting Moose, Elk, Bighorn Sheep, and Bears in Rocky Mountain National Park are common guest goals on our Estes Park Wildlife Tours.
 One of the most common questions I get regarding wildlife is "What can we expect to see on a Wildlife Tour?"
-Well, after years of guiding I have been able to compile some real statistics of what we see on wildlife based tours.
-If your tour is not wildlife centric then your chances of seeing these animals is greatly reduced.
+Well, after two decades of guiding I have been able to compile some real statistics of what we see on wildlife based tours.
+If your tour is not a wildlife tour then your chances of seeing these animals is greatly reduced.

 Some changes over the last decade worth sharing are Moose sightings have increased especially on the eastern side of the park with chances still low but possible in the Spring where before that was extremely rare.
-Sheep sightings have gone up year round.
-The Elk population has fallen by about 40% due to many factors, but are also migrating further east in the winter re-ignigting traditional migration routes to and from the great plains.
-Coyote sightings have declined by a third likely due to the impact of the Wyoming Ground Squirrel population collapse in part due the 2013 floods, and fewer wintering elk.
+Sheep sightings have gone up in the winter, down a bit in the spring and reducing in mid to late summer.
+The Elk population has fallen by about 40% due to many factors, but are also migrating further east in the winter re-igniting traditional migration routes to and from the great plains.
+In the winter of 2022 - 2023 only 33 elk, mostly bulls, were documented inside Rocky, with another roughly 200 mostly cows in the Estes Valley.
+Most of the region's elk now migrate to areas west of Loveland, Berthoud, and Lyons to overwinter.
+The elk return to the Estes Valley betwen April and May, before migrating into the national park for the summer months returning to town in mid September through October.
+Coyote sightings have declined by a third likely due to the impact of the Wyoming Ground Squirrel population collapse in part due the 2013 floods, and fewer wintering elk to feed on due to winter die off.
+Beavers are starting to make a slow comeback due to the Elk Management Program fences started in 2008 and fewer overwintering elk.

 Species